vshymanskyy/muon/docs/README.md

 - `0xFF` (padding) can be used as a keepalive signal
 - `0x91` (list end) is an explicit end of stream, after which connection should be cleanly terminated

+Whenever possible, tools and libraries should provide ways of working with concatenated objects.
+If for any reason it makes no sense in a specific application context, any data that follows the first root object should be reported as an error.